 That’s all about the removing process of John Deere mower blades.

 - Sometimes John Deere riding lawnmower carries two blades.
-If you have two blades in your lawnmower, then follow the same process to remove another blade from your mower.
+If you have two blades in your lawnmower, then follow the same process to remove the other blade from your mower.

 - Always wear hand gloves when you deal with the blades of the mower.